 I smile as I step across to the bathroom and go through my nightly ritual in a bit of a daze.
 I feel like I’m sixteen again.

 Once scrubbed, groomed, and changed, I drop everything back in the spare room and grab the quilt from the end of the bed before making my way towards Kyla’s room.
-The door to Christine’s room is closed but there’s a light on inside spilling out under the door.
-I find myself stopping and stepping close just to listen, I guess – just to reach out to her, even if she doesn’t know it or care to reciprocate it.
+The door to Christine’s room is closed but there’s a light on inside spilling out from the gap beneath.
+I find myself stopping and stepping close just to listen, I guess – just to reach out to her, even if she doesn’t know it or care to reciprocate.

 There’s not a sound inside, and I consider knocking, though I’m not sure why.
 I don’t have anything to say, and she obviously has nothing to say to me either.
 She didn’t even question what happened to me.
 It’s like she doesn’t really care.